-The UAE has fought alongside the U.S. in Afghanistan and Iraq, as well as being an active, expeditionary participant in the Global Coalition to Defeat ISIS, and in operations against alQa’ida and their regional and global affiliates.
+The UAE has fought alongside the U.S. in Afghanistan and Iraq, as well as being an active, expeditionary participant in the Global Coalition to Defeat ISIS, and in operations against al-Qa’ida and their regional and global affiliates.
 The UAE is a co-lead of the Global Coalition’s Communications Working Group, providing strong support for counter-messaging and countering violent extremism through its Sawab and Hedayah centers, and also a co-lead of the Coalition Stabilization Working Group.
-UAE hosted both working groups in meetings October 23 and 24, 2019.

 Cooperation between the UAE and the United States has been vital to supporting U.S. interests across the region.
-The UAE hosts the Gulf Air Warfare Center at Al Dhafra Air Base, where approximately 3,500 U.S. personnel are based, and which provides regionally focused air and missile defense training for around 2,000 participants from 10 nations every year.
+Security cooperation and defense sales with the UAE serve U.S. foreign policy and national security interests.
+Such sales improve partner countries’ interoperability with U.S. forces and enhance their ability to meet their own legitimate defense needs, thereby contributing to regional security.
+These proposed sales make the UAE more capable and interoperable with U.S. partners, further enabling us to confront shared regional challenges for years to come.
+The UAE hosts the Gulf Air Warfare Center at Al Dhafra Air Base, where approximately 3,500 U.S. personnel are based and which provides regionally focused air and missile defense training for around 2,000 participants from 10 nations every year.
 UAE ports also provide critical logistical support for the U.S. Navy and collectively host more Navy ships than any other port outside the United States.

-Since 2014, the U.S. has also authorized the permanent export of over $7.2 billion in defense articles to the UAE via the Direct Commercial Sales (DCS) process.
-The top categories of DCS to the UAE include: launch vehicles, aircraft, munitions, and military electronics.
-During this time, the Department closed 65 Blue Lantern end-use monitoring checks in the UAE.
+Since 2016, the U.S. has also authorized the permanent export of over $11.3 billion in defense articles to the UAE via the Direct Commercial Sales (DCS) process.
+The top categories of DCS to the UAE include: launch vehicles, ground vehicles, and military electronics.

-The U.S. and the UAE brought a Defense Cooperation Agreement into force on May 24, 2019, which was an important step for both countries that underscored their vital and longstanding collaboration in defeating terrorist groups, such as ISIS and al-Qa’ida, securing regional stability, and combatting threats against their common interests including terrorist financing.
+The Defense Cooperation Agreement, which entered into force on May 24, 2019, was an important step for both countries that underscored their vital and longstanding collaboration in defeating terrorist groups, such as ISIS and al-Qa’ida, securing regional stability, and combatting threats against their common interests including terrorist financing.